Skip to Content

 Korea University (KU) plans 2-3 days of orientation and welcome activities for students to get acquainted to their new life in Seoul and meet other international students.
 Orientation generally includes an introduction to KU, campus tour, Seoul City tour, public safety session with local police officer, gender equity issues session, social events, and an opportunities session with KUBA (Korea University Buddy Assistants).

-KU is famous for its cheering and each semester there is an opportunity for international students to learn KU’s specific cheers to further assimilate to student life.
+KU is famous for its cheering, and each semester there is an opportunity for international students to learn KU’s specific cheers.
 Fall students will get to put their cheers to the test during the annual Ko-Yon Festival when KU goes head-to-head with its rival, Yonsei University, in games of soccer, baseball, basketball, rugby, and ice hockey.
-Spring students can practice their cheers during Ipselenti, a pep-rally-cheering festival, on the last night of Korea University's Festival Daedongje.
+Spring students can practice their cheers during Ipselenti, a pep-rally-cheering festival, on the last night of KU’s Festival Daedongje.
 Regardless of where you’re cheering, show up in crimson and let your inner tiger out.

-Each semester KU holds an event called International Students’ Festival to celebrate the intricacies of different cultures.
+Each semester, KU holds the International Students’ Festival to celebrate the intricacies of different cultures.
 International students from over 20 countries set up booths to present food, clothes, and games from their home country.
-A fashion show provides an opportunity to share the movement of their countries’ traditional clothing with others.
+A fashion show provides an opportunity to share their countries’ traditional clothing with others.

 Korea University Buddy Assistants (KUBA)